msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 1.2.3.4 ansible_ssh_user=ubuntu
 ```
 where `1.2.3.4` is public IP i got from aws.
 And some extra parameter -  in my case target node username was differ from local username, so I have to define that explisitly.
+If none `hostfile` is set in config, default one, located at
+Inventory setting also can be overriden by:

 #### Global configuration
 There are also a default global config file.
 Depending on instalation type in can be in different places, like at python libraries location, user home directory or in global location.
 In my case it is global location at  `/etc/ansible/ansible.cfg`.